maihd/vectormath/README.md

 so other languages you should use the libraries written specifily for thoses languages.
 (Like Zig have zmath, Odin have native support for vector/matrix types)
 - Haxe Reflaxe.CPP (bindgen with nodejs script)
 - Carbon was said that can include C++ header without changing the source code.
 No experiment yet.
+- Luau (with support native Vector4 in languages).
+And I'm written a simple, light library to bindings Luau and Lua runtime in C.

 ## FAQs